 - The Energy Institute is not responsible for comments, legally or otherwise.

 - Remember to keep comments respectful and clear of foul language.
 Comments that we deem as inappropriate will not be approved.

 - We retain the right to accept or reject comment content.
+We will only approve one comment per person – per day.
 Comments are not accepted for blogs that have been posted for more than seven days.